 4) Warm-up before you go:

 It’s cold outside, so don’t forget to warm up!
-Spend at least 10 minutes warming up before you start walking outside in the cold.
+Spend at least 5-10 minutes of light walking as a warmup before you start a brisk fitness walk in the cold.
+A good warmup should be part of any cardio routine in cold weather.
 This doesn’t mean to jump right into deep stretching before your ready.
 Your warm-up could simply be walking around your house, or doing some simple exercises like jumping jacks.
 You don’t want to sweat so much that your base layer gets wet and freezes when you get outside, but you do want your muscles to be ready.
 Warming up can help prevent strains or injuries, which is especially important in winter when there could be slippery ice or snow.

 5) Pay special attention to walking when it’s dark: